ccardea/github.io/_drafts/slots.md

         self._slot_0 = 'This is slot 0'
         self._slot_1 = 'This is slot 1'
 ```
-Using the same code as the previous interactive session will produce exactly the same results.
-But unlike a tuple, a list is mutable, and there may be cases when we want to access the list directly.
-For example, we can implement get and set functions that access the list directly, as shown below.
+Using the same code as the previous interpreter session will produce exactly the same results.
+But unlike a tuple, a list is mutable, and there may be cases when we want to use the list.
+For example, we can implement get and set functions that access the list, as shown below.
 ```
     def _set(self, _slot, _value):
         self.__slots__[_slot] = _value